sxwd4ever/UQSTEPS_modelica/src/python/ex/data/Readme.md

 a.
 PHE_data_[ramp/step].csv

 Pinjarra Hills Experimental data file for ramp/step case, provided by Hugh as recorded in Test 807 / Test 809 which are saved in project's document directories.
-Remove the suffix '_[ramp/step]' to make it as the input of the Jupyter notebook '../plot_data.ipynb'.
+Remove the suffix '_[ramp/step]' to make it as the input for the Jupyter notebook '../plot_data.ipynb'.

 b.
 TestDyn_PCHE_PHE_data_[ramp/step]_YYYY_MM_DD.csv